Q1. What is ICDL? What happened to ECDL?

 Yes.
 Each candidate is given a unique ECDL Registration Number.
 This number allows a candidate to complete their ECDL certification at any ECDL Accredited Test Centre.

-Q8.
-I have a manual Skills Card and have not completed the seven modules.
+Q12.
+I have a Skills Card and have not completed the seven modules.
 Can I continue the remaining modules to gain the ECDL certificate?

-You will need to register at an ECDL accredited Test Centre to restart the ECDL certification programme.
-You will be assigned a new ECDL Candidate Registration Number at no cost.
+You will need to register at an ECDL accredited Test Centre and purchase a new ECDL Candidate Registration Number (CRN).
+You will use the assigned CRN to restart the ECDL certification programme.

 If your ECDL Registration Number has the following format – MTRN####### - you can continue using this.